Will the Coca-cola Christmas truck visit Leeds this year? Truck tour confirmed

-Coca Cola Christmas truck 2021: will it come to Leeds this year?
-Truck tour confirmed
+Coca Cola Christmas truck 2021: when will it come to Leeds this year?
+Truck tour dates confirmed

 Coca-cola's iconic Christmas truck will return this year after last year's disappointment.